Syvota: History

-In Polyneri of Syvota a Muslim Cham community resides (2000) and the last imam in Epirus lived in this village.
-The mosque was blown up by a Christian villager during the Greek dictatorship.
+In Polyneri (Kuç, renamed to Polyneri in 1955), a tiny Muslim Cham community resides, and until recently, the last imam in Epirus lived in this village.
+The mosque was blown up by a Christian villager during the Regime of the Colonels.

 Today, Syvota town is a well-developed resort, owing largely to the numerous pristine beaches with clear waters located on several islets immediately offshore.